AdobeDocs/experience-manager-assets-essentials.en/help/my-workspace.md

 ![Tasks in Workspace](assets/tasks-workspace.png)

+>[!NOTE]
+>
+> To assign a task on an asset to someone, click on **[!UICONTROL Assign Tasks]** when the asset is selected or open in detail view.

 **Content**

-Displays the list of assets that you have recently worked on.
+Displays the list of assets that you have recently viewed.
 You can select to display assets in the widget in a List View, Grid View, Gallery View, or Waterfall View and sort the assets by name, size, and modified date.
 You can also select an asset to view the asset details or remove it from the list of recently viewed assets.

 ![Content widget in Workspace](assets/workspace-content.png)

 ## Configure My Workspace widgets {#configure-widgets}

 You can select the widgets that display in your Workspace and the order in which they display in the Workspace.
-All four widgets are displayed by default.
+All the widgets are displayed by default.

 1. Click **[!UICONTROL My Workspace]** available in the left navigation pane and click **[!UICONTROL Customize]**.